Kiminaze/docs/docs/scripts/AdvancedParking/config.md

-# Configurations
+# Configuration

-## Cleanup settings { .purple-title }
+## Cleanup settings

 The cleanup is a function for deleting vehicles from the world and the AP database, depending on your settings.
-The cleanup will be performed after a server or script restart if you set onScriptRestart = true and/or onServerStart = true.
+The cleanup will be performed after a server or script restart if you set `onScriptRestart = true` and/or `onServerStart = true`.
 A cleanup will also be performed when you add times = {} in the config.

 It will not remove all data from the database and not all vehicles from the server.
 Only vehicles that match the cleanup config conditions will be removed.

----
+***

-### ThresholdTime { .purple-title }
+### ThresholdTime

 The thresholdTime is just the holding time for a vehicle.
 It doesn't matter how often or when you perform a cleanup, it will not affect whether a cleanup occurs.

-As long as the thresholdTime is not nil, it will be checked during a cleanup.
-Every vehicle that is saved in AP will be checked against the thresholdTime.
-If a vehicle has been standing in the world without an update (entering or exiting the vehicle, taking damage, or being moved) for the time set as thresholdTime or longer, it will be cleaned up/removed.
+As long as thresholdTime is not nil, it will be checked during a cleanup.
+Every vehicle that is saved will be checked against the thresholdTime.
+If a vehicle has been standing in the world without an update (e.g. enter/exit, damage taken etc) for a timeperiod equal or higher than thresholdTime, it will be removed from the world.

 <div class="content-box">
-	<h2>Example</h2>
 	<div class="tabs">
       <div class="tab" data-tab="tab1">thresholdTime = nil</div>
       <div class="tab" data-tab="tab2">thresholdTime = 0</div>